 Silver Creek Hatchery was purchased by the Arizona Game and Fish Commission in 1978.
 Improvements have been made to the property by adding staff housing and office space.
-The site was previously owned by the Bourdon family, and the old ranch home still exists on the property; however, repeated flood damage and structure weathering caused much of the building to become unstable.
-Thus, the ranch home is not open to the public for safety reasons.
+The site was previously owned by the Bourdon family, with the old ranch home still on the property; however, repeated flood damage and structure weathering caused much of the building to become unstable.
+Thus, the ranch home has been removed for safety reasons.

 The facility includes an 840-acre wildlife area that is open to the public for fishing and hunting.
 This is a popular destination and has opportunities for viewing all forms of wildlife.
 There is an established trail along the creek, but during wet weather the area is extremely muddy.
 Use caution while traversing the hatchery property.

 The hatchery is the primary facility for growing & stocking Apache trout, which are one of the state’s two native trout species (the other is the endangered Gila trout).
 The only place Apache trout can be caught in the world is the White Mountains of Arizona.
 Silver Creek is a small hatchery, producing about 80,000 catchable sized Apache trout each year.
 Apache trout are stocked into selected streams and lakes in the White Mountains, including Silver Creek, the East Fork of the Black River, West Fork of the Black River, Sheeps Crossing on the Little Colorado River, and the Little Colorado River at Greer.